yuyudhan/yuyudhan-dotfiles/claude/commands/yuyudhan/git/git-commit.md

 - Keep focused (one logical change per commit)

 Workflow:
-1. Check current branch - create feature branch if needed
+1. Analyze changes - identify logically distinct features/fixes
+2. For each logical unit:
+   - Create appropriate branch (feat/*, hotfix/*, etc.)
-2. Stage related changes together
+   - Stage related changes for that feature
-3. Create focused commits with emoji-prefixed messages
+   - Create focused commits with emoji-prefixed messages
-4. Push to remote branch
+   - Push to remote branch
+3. Repeat for all logical units (multiple branches in one session is normal)
+4. Return to original branch or main when done
-5. Do NOT auto-merge - user creates PR manually
+5. Do NOT auto-merge - user creates PRs manually

 Message Requirements:
 - Imperative mood: "Add", "Fix", "Update", "Remove"